How to Audit Your Time and Stop Wasting Your Day

 If you believe that, great.

-If you don’t, I implore you to add some time into your day to explore the possibility.
+If you don’t, add some time into your day to explore the possibility.
 Be sure you have at least given it the consideration it deserves.

 We can all improve in our ability to use our time wisely to make wise decisions, prioritize things that matter most to us, and spend our time in ways we can be proud of.